matthewearl/matthewearl.github.io/_posts/2015-03-05-efficient-pwm.md

 ## Conclusion

-The new PWM algorithm is useful if both of the following are true:
+The Bresenham PWM algorithm is useful if both of the following are true:

 * Your timer interrupt is constrained to run at a fixed interval.
 For example, if your timer is also used within the MCU for other periodic tasks.